 For me, writing out what I did and why I’m angry with myself helps me to face my past.
 Because writing can be therapeutic, it allows us to see exactly what it is that’s bothering us, and contain it on a piece of paper.
 Writing also allows us to express what we’ve done with complete honesty – something that was rare in active addiction.

-At Addiction Campuses, we often stress how important it is to make connections in addiction recovery.
+At Vertava Health, we often stress how important it is to make connections in addiction recovery.
 Connecting with sponsors or friends in recovery, a support group, a counselor, therapist or pastor can be critical in helping you through difficult times and hold you accountable.
 Sharing with another person, one-on-one can help in releasing some of the shame you’ve been carrying.

 When you choose to share these negative feelings with another person, make sure to confide in someone who won’t be judgemental, as you’ve already been judged very harshly by yourself.
 The person you open up to may be able to help you see that the things you are feeling ashamed of may not be as bad as you think, and can help you in walking through them.